 Electronic mail as official Middlebury College communication

 E-mail is considered an official method for communicating with students at Middlebury College.
 Official e-mail communications are intended to meet the academic and administrative needs of the campus community.
 The College expects that such communications, many of which are time-critical, will be received and read in a timely fashion.
 To enable this process, the College ensures that all students are issued a standardized college e-mail account through their academic years at Middlebury College.
-Students who choose to forward e-mail from their College e-mail accounts are responsible for ensuring that all information, including attachments, is transmitted in its entirety to the preferred account.
+Students, Faculty, and Staff who choose to forward e-mail from their College e-mail accounts are responsible for ensuring that all information, including attachments, is transmitted in its entirety to the preferred account.

 Guidelines for Appropriate Use of All Campus Electronic Mail Messages